juergenschubert/docker-ubuntu-grafana-influxdb/Grafana dashboard/README.md

 ![Screen Shot 2021-04-29 at 08 25 57](https://user-images.githubusercontent.com/17120076/116510519-53a0c180-a8c5-11eb-9a15-7765aa85c724.png)
 ![Screen Shot 2021-04-29 at 08 32 18](https://user-images.githubusercontent.com/17120076/116510588-6fa46300-a8c5-11eb-9dc4-0581d9a69a67.png)

+# Steps to import and move the Grafana Dashboards
+make sure you have downloaded both folders inside **Grafana dashboard** and the dashboard inside the folder.
+The folders are DataDomain and DataDomain - Streaming Demo.
 ### Import the dashboard
 Got to **manage dashboard**.
 ![Screen Shot 2021-04-29 at 08 09 29](https://user-images.githubusercontent.com/17120076/116509280-500c3b00-a8c3-11eb-872f-a005ae21aa1d.png)